From Betrayal (1983) to Gandhi (1982), here’s our ranking of the 15 best Ben Kingsley movies.

 11. Silas Marner (1985)

 Ben Kingsley plays the titular role in this adaptation of George Eliot’s classic novel.
 Silas Marner is a weaver, who is falsely accused of stealing money from his church’s deacon.
-Banished from the town, he moves to a small, isolated community of Raveloe.
+Banished from town, he moves to a small, isolated community of Raveloe.
 Circumstances turn him into a miser and recluse.
-However, Silas’ life gets transformed with an arrival of an orphaned child left under his care.
+However, Silas’ life gets transformed with the arrival of an orphaned child left under his care.
 Kingsley is excellent as usual, effectively undergoing character transformations: from an angry hermit to a loving father.
 Notably, his scenes with Baby Eppie (Elizabeth Hoyle) are absolutely adorable.

 10. Bugsy (1991)